imsuneth/abea-on-fpga/README.md

 1. The kernel report will be created under bins/bin/align/report/

-2. To open The Source Code tab in the Intel FPGA Dynamic Profiler for OpenCL GUI
+2. To open The Source Code tab in the Intel FPGA Dynamic Profiler for OpenCL GUI (should have compile kernel with -profile flag to use this)

 ```
 aocl report bins/bin/align.aocx bins/bin/profile.mon device/align.cl